- missing an insulin injection or not injecting enough insulin

 Your risk of developing DKA might be higher if you:

-Although DKA is rare in people who have type 2 diabetes, those who have type 2 diabetes and are of African-American or Hispanic descent are more likely to develop it than those who aren’t.
+Although DKA is rare in people who have type 2 diabetes, it does occur.

 Symptoms of DKA can appear quickly and may include:

 If you have type 1 diabetes, you should maintain a supply of home urine tests.
 A high ketone test result after one of these tests is a symptom of DKA.
 This test may show that you have high ketone levels in your urine.

 If left untreated, DKA can lead to a coma or death.
 All people who use insulin should discuss the risk of DKA with their healthcare team, to make sure a plan is in place.